saurabharora90/saurabharora90.github.io/_posts/2026-04-11-shared-element-transitions-predictive-back-navigation3.md

 }
 ```

-With this change, the parent screen fades out gracefully during the predictive back gesture.
-This removes the competing motion and allows the shared element transition to be the sole visual focus as the user seeks back to the list.
+With a fade, the non-shared content simply becomes transparent as the gesture progresses.
+No scale, no translation.
+The shared element in the overlay is the only visible motion, producing a clean result.

 ![fixed_predictive_back.gif](/assets/img/fixed_predictive_back.gif){: w="320" h="4" }